-The winery is located in the municipality Moulis in the eponymous area in the Médoc (Haut-Médoc, Bordeaux).
-In the Bordeaux Classification according to the old now no longer valid system, it was last classified in 2003 as "Cru Bourgeois".
-The name derives from "Mauvais cailloux" (bad rock), which referred to the unfavorable for grain cultivation, stony soil.
-But this is excellent for viticulture.
-The origins date back to 1871 when the wine merchant family Petite-Laroche bought property and set up a wine store near the Moulis train station.
-As a wedding present for his wife, J. Petite-Laroche had the château built in 1875.
-Finally, in 1929, the estate became owned by the brothers André (1901-1975) and Roger dourthe (1900-1984) acquired.
-It is now run by the Dourthe family in its sixth generation.
-In 1987, a viticulture museum was opened with many exhibits.
-The vineyards cover 63 hectares of vineyards in the municipalities Moulis and Listrac-Médoc.
+The winery is located in the municipality Moulis in the same area in Médoc (Haut-Médoc, Bordeaux).
+In the Bordeaux Classification According to the old system, which is no longer valid, it was last classified as "Cru Bourgeois" in 2003.
+The name derives from "Mauvais cailloux" (bad rock), which refers to the stony soil, which is unfavorable for grain cultivation.
+However, this is excellently suited for viticulture.
+The origins date back to 1871, when the Petite-Laroche family of wine merchants bought properties and built a wine warehouse near the Moulis train station.
+J. Petite-Laroche had the château built in 1875 as a wedding gift for his wife.
+Finally the estate was opened in 1929 by the brothers André (1901-1975) and Roger, who worked in the wine trade dourthe (1900-1984) acquired.
+It is now run by the Dourthe family in the sixth generation.
+A wine-growing museum with many exhibits was opened in 1987.
+The vineyards cover 63 hectares of vineyards in the municipalities of Moulis and Listrac-Médoc.
 They are planted with Cabernet Sauvignon (52%), Merlot (41%) and Petit Verdot (6%).
-The long-lived red wine matures for 18 to 20 months in 50 to 75% new barriques.
+The long-lived red wine is aged for 18 to 20 months in 50 to 75% new barriques.
 The second wine is called "Château Cap de Haut Maucaillou".